 - 4. Check wiring regularly for any damage. - 5.
 Check and tighten screws.
 Tighten all the screws periodically, at least once a year. - 6.
 Check regularly for any abnormality in the upstream or downstream switch to ensure that the input or output can be cut when the current is too large. - 7.
-Regularly check the status of the LED light on the built in lightning protection board of the UPS.
+Regularly check the status of the LED light on the built-in lightning protection board of the UPS.
 If the indicator light is abnormally off, replace the lightning protection board.
-See Power switch for the position of the lightning protection board.